 The story of a down-and-out boxer from Mdantsane is South Africa’s official submission for the 2020 Oscars.
 Knuckle City, the new movie by Jahmil X.T.
 Qubeka, has been chosen as South Africa’s official Oscar submission for the 92nd Academy Awards.
 The announcement was made by Makhosazana Khanyile, CEO of the National Film & Video Foundation (NFVF).

-The gritty crime-drama film tells the story of an aging, womanising, professional boxer from the Eastern Cape and his career-criminal brother who take one last shot at success and get more than they've bargained for.
+The gritty crime drama tells the story of an aging, womanising, professional boxer from the Eastern Cape and his career-criminal brother who take one last shot at success and get more than they bargained for.

 Set in the rural Eastern Cape town of Mdantsane, known as the boxing mecca of Mzansi, Qubeka’s film follows the anarchical descent of the two brothers into a hellish life as they are driven to the brink by an all-too-familiar toxic masculinity that breaks them down.

 The sleepy township of Mdantsane is vast and poor, and yet it has produced some of the country’s – and the world’s – greatest boxing champions.
 For young men and, increasingly, young women, boxing is the only way out of poverty.

 “What struck me most about this township, which is where I grew up, is that it has produced 17 boxing world champions since 1994 – both men and women in different divisions,” said Qubeka in Toronto at the Q&A following a screening on 7 September.
 “The kids grow up seeing these champs driving around town in their fancy cars.
 But many also fall from grace and land up right back where they came from.
 I wanted to explore why and how this happens.”